OSGeo/PROJ/docs/source/development/quickstart.rst

 Quick start
 ================================================================================

-This is a short introduction to the PROJ.4 API.
+This is a short introduction to the PROJ API.
 In the following section we create a simple program that transforms a geodetic coordinate to UTM and back again.
 The program is explained a few lines at a time.
 The complete program can be seen at the end of the section.

-See the following sections for more in-depth descriptions of different parts of the PROJ.4 API or consult the :doc:`API reference <reference/index>` for specifics.
+See the following sections for more in-depth descriptions of different parts of the PROJ API or consult the :doc:`API reference <reference/index>` for specifics.

-Before the PROJ.4 API can be used it is necessary to include the ``proj.h`` header file.
+Before the PROJ API can be used it is necessary to include the ``proj.h`` header file.
 Here ``stdio.h`` is also included so we can print some text to the screen:

 .. literalinclude:: ../../../examples/pj_obs_api_mini_demo.c